risk-first/website/docs/thinking/Consider-Payoff.md

 ## Going All-In

 Faced with a bet having an expected return of 150% it might be tempting to go "all in" - that is, bet everything you have.
 However, this would risk being wiped out!

-How do you choose what to work on next?
+Deciding how much to bet and which _portfolio_ of bets to take is an area of considerable theory.
+A simple starting point for deciding how much to stake on our bet above would be [The Kelly Criterion](https://en.wikipedia.org/wiki/Kelly_criterion) but beyond this, when trying to think about which stocks to own, [Modern Portfolio Theory](https://en.wikipedia.org/wiki/Modern_portfolio_theory) is

+## Back To Software

+The bets we are making in software development aren't about money.
+Not directly, anyway.
+We want to make bets that reduce the risks to our project's [Health](Health.md), whether that's reducing security risks, increasing sales opportunities, making our software more robust or making it easier to adopt and use.
+So, the bets we make need to be framed in those terms.

 Sometimes, there will be multiple _actions_ you could take on a project and you have to choose the best one: